MicrosoftDocs/winrt-api/windows.gaming.input/rawgamecontroller_getbuttonlabel_214310582.md

 ## -returns

 The label for the specified button.
-If the button label is blank or there is no known label for the controller’s button, then **None** is returned.
+If the button label is blank or there is no known label for the controller's button, then **None** is returned.

 ## -remarks